awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review-eng-CURU.md

 - Each image resolution is 999*960 pixels with eight bits per color channel (3 channels).

 ### Evaluation metric
-망막 이미지는 클래스의 불균형을 보여주므로 적절한 metric을 선택해야 한다. 본 논문에서는 **Recall, precision, F1-score, accurarcy**를 채택하였다.
+The retinal image shows an unbalance in classes, so the suitable metric should be selected.
+Researchers adopts **Recall, precision, F1-score, and accuracy**.

 - **Recall:** tells us how many relevant samples are selected.
 ![image](https://user-images.githubusercontent.com/72848264/163916511-27ca1a9f-3d94-4418-9d34-e8547acdc2dc.png)